cmatosbc/hephaestus/README.md

 - **Better Code Organization**: Separate happy path from error handling
 - **Self-Documenting Code**: Make potential failures visible in method signatures
 - **Resilient Operations**: Built-in retry mechanism for transient failures

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.